idavis/idavis.github.io/_posts/2019-07-16-jetson-containers-samples.md

 ---
 # Introduction

 The [last post][] covered how to build out the needed infrastructure to begin building applications for the NVIDIA Jetson platform.

 For our first application, we're going to build the JetPack samples and create a minimal container from that.
+This involves [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build) which allow us to isolate our build environment from the deployment environment and leverage the base images created for the device.

+Note: We're going to start off with Xavier (jax) but you can also run Nano/TX2 builds here (just substitute the text jax for nano/tx2).
+Both UI and Terminal options are listed for each step.
+For the UI commands it is assumed that the [jetson-containers](https://github.com/idavis/jetson-containers) repository is open in VS Code.

+UI:

+Press `Ctrl+Shift+B`, select `make <other options>`, select `build-32.1-jax-jetpack-4.2-samples`, press `Enter`.

+Terminal:

 ```bash
 ~/jetson-containers$ make build-32.1-jax-jetpack-4.2-samples